SeanTOSCD/simple-course-creator/readme.txt

 * [SCC Post Meta](https://wordpress.org/plugins/simple-course-creator-post-meta/) - Add author and published date to SCC post listing items.
 * [SCC Front Display](https://wordpress.org/plugins/simple-course-creator-front-display/) - Indicate a post’s course on the blog home, archive pages, and search results.

+Follow Simple Course Creator’s development on [Github](https://github.com/sdavis2702/simple-course-creator)

 == Installation ==

 1. Upload `simple-course-creator` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create an unlimited number of courses under the WordPress 'Posts' menu
 4. Add single posts to a course on the post edit screen or the manage posts screen

-Follow Simple Course Creator on [Github](https://github.com/sdavis2702/simple-course-creator)

 == Frequently Asked Questions ==